Rupert Goodman

-Rupert Andrew Woodward Goodman, FRGS DL (born 17 April 1963) is a British publisher, international affairs expert and entrepreneur.
+Rupert Andrew Woodward Goodman, FRGS OBE DL (born 17 April 1963) is a British publisher, international affairs expert and entrepreneur.

 Life and career

 Goodman was born in Kidderminster.
-He was educated at Eton College and Trinity College, Cambridge where he represented the university in the Varsity Athletics Match as a hurdler.
+He was educated at Walhampton School, Eton College and Trinity College, Cambridge where he represented the university in the Varsity Athletics Match as a hurdler.
 He was also Secretary of the Pitt Club.
 After graduating from Cambridge, Goodman worked at J. Walter Thompson in London.
 In 1984 he founded FIRST, a multi-disciplinary international affairs organisation, he is currently chairman of FIRST.
 FIRST received the Queen's Award for Enterprise in 2010 and 2013, for excellence in international markets.

 In 2000 he founded the Responsible Capitalism Initiative and Annual Award to honour business leaders who have excelled in both commercial success and social responsibility.

 He is a founding trustee and chairman of the British-Kazakh Society, and a founding director of Equilibrium.
 He is the chairman of World Petroleum, Global Energy and World Energy Insight.
-He was elected a founding director of NewWaveSolutions, a subsidiary of DEME, in 2016 and became Chairman of the Thai-United Kingdom Business Council in 2019.
+He was elected a founding director of NewWaveSolutions, a subsidiary of DEME, in 2016 and was appointed Chairman of the Thai-United Kingdom Business Council in 2019.

 He was a Trustee of the National Botanic Garden of Wales between 2005-2008.

 In 2012 Goodman was appointed a Deputy Lieutenant of Greater London.
 He is also the recipient of a London Metropolitan Police Commissioner's Commendation and is a Freeman of the City of London.

 Goodman is a Vice President of Flora and Fauna International and a member of the development board of Artes Mundi.

-Goodman was appointed Deputy Chairman and a Trustee of Prince's Trust International in 2016.
+Goodman was appointed Deputy Chairman and a Trustee of Prince's Trust International in 2016, now The King's Trust International.
+He was appointed as Ambassador to the King's Trust International in 2022.

+Goodman was appointed Officer of the Order of the British Empire (OBE) in the 2025 New Years Honours for services to the promotion of trade and investment and to UK interests overseas.